DIY Candy Wrappers

 - coffee + a small bowl

-- gold foil chocolate wrappers (cut and use regular aluminium foil if you don’t have chocolate wrappers)
+- gold foil chocolate wrappers (cut and use regular aluminum foil if you don’t have chocolate wrappers)

 - pocket binders (or a silicon mat, a plastic sheets or a non absorbent material) to protect your working surface